We may receive compensation when you click on links to products from our partners.

 There are many resources for finding recruiters, and most are free.
 As mentioned above, do your homework on recruiters prior to contacting them.
-Some of the best sources for finding a recruiter are:
+Some of the best sources for finding a Recruiter are:

-Online Recruiters Directory – This is a very good site, offered by Online Recruiters Directory.
-Click “I am a Job Seeker” from the click box at the top of the page, this will take you directly to the recruiter’s search box.
+Online Recruiters Directory – This is a great resource for finding a Recruiter.
+Click “Job Seeker” from the click-box at the top of the page, this will take you directly to the Recruiter’s search box.
 Three steps – select your category (industry), job type (temp, perm, etc.) and state.
 Click “search recruiters” and you have your list with all of the contact information you need.
 You can also click the links on the right-hand side of the page under “I am a Job Seeker”.